 MPs to debate emergency legislation to keep British Steel open as 'security is on the line'

-- The imminent closure of British Steel threatens primary steelmaking in Britain, leaving it as the only G7 country unable to produce steel from scratch.
+- MPs are debating emergency legislation to prevent the closure of British Steel, which would leave the UK without primary steelmaking capacity, making it the only G7 country unable to produce steel from scratch.

 UK lawmakers approve rescue of British Steel in emergency parliamentary session